SigVarGen/SigVarGen/README.md

 - **Signal Generation**: Synthesizes complex 1D signals by combining multiple sinusoidal components, providing realistic baseline idle signals.
 - **Interrupting Signal Generation, Scheduling and Addition**: Synthesizes interrupting 1D signal and blend into original signal, mimicking real-world anomalies such as sensor glitches, external perturbations, or event-driven variations.
-- **Variation and Augmentation**: Generates diverse signal variants by systematically altering signal parameters and applying a range of transformations, such as time shifting, warping, gain variation, amplitude modulation, and baseline drift.
+- **Variation and Augmentation**: Generates diverse signal variants by systematically altering signal parameters and applying a range of transformations, such as crosstalk, time shifting, warping, gain variation, amplitude modulation, and baseline drift.
 - **Noise Generation and Addition**: Supports the addition of various types of noise (e.g., white / colored, and stationary / non-stationary noise) to the generated signals, mimicking real-world interference.

 ---